Guidelines for grantees

 You can deliver the final accounts concerning the use of the grant to the Cancer Foundation immediately after the end of the grant period but no later than 14 months after it has ended.

-Provide the final settlement on the Cancer Foundation’s form (see bottom of page).
+Provide the final accounts on the Cancer Foundation’s form (see bottom of page).
 In the form, you must specify how the grant has been used.
-The original documents or financial reports appended to the final settlement shall cover the entire grant that was paid.
+The original documents or financial reports appended to the final accounts shall cover the entire grant that was paid.
+Please do not provide detailed personal details in the appended reports.

-In the settlement, you confirm with your signature that the grant was used appropriately and according to the budget.
+In the accounts, you confirm with your signature that the grant was used appropriately and according to the budget.
 If necessary, we may request additional information.

-We may require that the grant be returned if you fail to provide a final settlement.
+We may require that the grant be returned if you fail to provide a final accounts statement.
 Failure to account for the use of an awarded grant within the given deadlines may prevent you from being awarded grants in the future.

-The obligation to provide a final settlement does not apply to dissertation grants, as they are personal grants.
+The obligation to provide final accounts does not apply to dissertation grants, as they are personal grants.

 Travel grants